sioneptune/image-classifier/README.md

 **Observation:**
 The 22nd page of each scripter is not relevant for our project because it only consist in a full page of handwritten text.

-#### Step 1) Identify the cross targets and straighten the picture
+#### Step 1) Identify the cross targets and rectify the picture
 We detect the 2 crosses located in the upper right and lower left of each page, and use them to check if the page has been rotated.

-We want the page to be straight: to ensure this we compute the angle between the horizontal axis and the line between the 2 crosses, and rotate the image the appropriate amount to straighten it.
+We want the page to be straight and appropriately scaled: to ensure this we compute the angle between the horizontal axis and the line between the 2 crosses, and rotate the image the appropriate amount to straighten it, as well as scaling it the relevant amount.
+Once the image has been straightened in this way, we detect a cross again and use it to shift the image into position.
+In this way, every image is straight, properly scaled and properly positioned.

 Method used to detect the crosses:
 1. Select regions where we expect the crosses to be, even for heavily rotated images.